Belarus–Iran relations

-Belarus–Iran relations are foreign relations between Belarus and Iran.
-The Byelorussian Soviet Socialist Republic recognized de facto the Islamic Republic of Iran in February 1979 and both countries established de jure diplomatic relations in 1992.
+The Byelorussian Soviet Socialist Republic recognized de facto the Islamic Republic of Iran in February 1979, and Belarus and Iran established de jure diplomatic relations in 1992.
 Belarus has an embassy in Tehran.
 Iran has an embassy in Minsk.

 The two countries have enjoyed good relations in recent years reflected in regular high level meetings and various agreements.
 In 2008, Belarusian Foreign Minister Sergei Martynov described Iran as an important partner of his country in the region and the world.
 Both Iran and Belarus are considered allies of Russia.

 Agreements

 In July 2004, an Iran-Belarus joint economic commission meeting was held and an agreement was signed on bolstering mutual economic cooperation.

 In April 2006, the two countries signed a number of economic and trade agreements.

 In November 2006, Belarusian President Alexander Lukashenko visited Tehran and signed agreements to expand bilateral cooperation and reaffirmed Belarus' support of Iran's nuclear efforts.